 As expected, the guy who looked naturally strong and fit was rated as having the most attractive male body, beating out the guys who weren’t muscular enough, as well as the guys who were considered overly musclebound.

 Speaking of speedos, there’s a weird phenomenon where male muscularity tends to be judged by just upper-body muscularity.
 Leg size doesn’t seem to be much of a factor.
-Not that having muscular legs is bad or anything, just that leg muscularity doesn’t seem to affect a man’s attractiveness at all.
+Not that having muscular legs is terrible or anything, just that leg muscularity doesn’t seem to affect a man’s attractiveness at all.
 Women don’t appear to notice or care unless a man’s legs are glaringly disproportionate.

 Which Male Physique Was Rated #1 Overall?

-Finally, we showed women all of the photos at once and asked them to pick their absolute favourite male physique.
+Finally, we showed women all the photos at once and asked them to pick their absolute favourite male physique.
 Here’s what happened:

 - 19% of women chose Bob Harper’s body as the most attractive overall.